stfxecutables/df-analyze/docs/arguments.md

                         often will fail to find good fits, given the wide range on hyperparameters needed to make Optuna generally useful.

+                        NOTE: Currently, df-analyze configures Optuna to use both early stopping (i.e. do not keep testing new hyperparameters when model performance has not improved for a number of trials) and pruning (by not performing the remaining of the five k-fold fits and evaluations when the first 2 are clearly terrible).
+Thus, while the *maximum* number of trials will be the value specified in this argument, in practice for most models Optuna may stop early at about 50 trials or so.

+                        df-analyze also currently configures Optuna with a *timeout* specific to each model, so that tuning will not exceed a certain amount of time:

+                          mlp         60 minutes
+                          lgbm        60 minutes
+                          rf          60 minutes
+                          knn         30 minutes
+                          elastic     30 minutes
+                          sgd         15 minutes
+                          lr          15 minutes
+                          svm         10 minutes  [disabled]

+                        Logistic Regression (lr) and Support Vector Machines (svm) are currently given very little time since certain hyperparameters (namely, the regularization parameter) can cause extremely large fit times, even on small data.

   --test-val-size TEST_VAL_SIZE

-                        Specify sizes of test validation sets.
-Same behavour as for `--htune-val-sizes` argument (see above), except that multiple sizes can be specified.
-E.g.

-                          python df-analyze.py <omitted> --test-val=kfold --test-val-sizes 5 10 20

-                        will efficiently re-use the same trained model and evaluate 5-, 10-, and 20-fold k-fold estimates of performance, and include these all in the final results.

-                        The meaning of this argument depends on the choice of `--test-val`:

-                          holdout:    A float in (0, 1) specifies the proportion of samples from the input spreadsheet or table to set aside for evaluating during hyperparameter tuning.
+                        Specify size of final holdout test set (not used for either tuning or feature selection).
+A float in (0, 1) specifies the proportion of samples from the input spreadsheet or table to set aside for evaluating during hyperparameter tuning.

                         An integer specifies the number of samples to set aside for testing.

-                          kfold:      An integer being one of 3, 5, 10, or 20 specifies the number of folds.

-                          loocv:      Ignored.

-                          mc:         A float in (0, 1) specifies the proportion of samples from the input spreadsheet or table to set aside for evaluating during each Monte-Carlo repeat evaluation.

-                                      An integer specifies the number of samples to set aside for each repeat.

   --outdir OUTDIR
                         Specifies location of all results, as well as cache files for slow